account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 WRG BITM normally has a working party once a month.

-Accommodation is booked at the Scout Hall in Clewer, on the outskirts of Windsor for Friday and Saturday nights (work on Saturdays and Sundays).
-Shower available.
+Accommodation is booked at a local hall for Friday and Saturday nights (work on Saturdays and Sundays).

 Details